 The first schedule in the application should be an index of the application.
 The table below illustrates the typical layout expected for a leave to construct application and lists where further detail regarding the content of each section can be found.
-The Table of Concordance at Appendix A is to be completed when transmitters do not provide the application information in the order specified in the table below.
+Appendix A-Applications Completeness/The Table of Concordance at Appendix A is to be completed when transmitters do not provide the application information in the order specified in the Index by OEBtable below.